mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 additional network boot drivers (provided with OpenCore) when needed, HTTP boot should be available on most firmware, even if not natively supported.

-**Note**: Above and below, 'HTTP boot' refers to booting using either `http://` or `https://`.
+**Note**: In the above, and below, 'HTTP boot' refers to booting using either `http://` or `https://`.
 The additional steps to configure a certificate for `https://` (and to lock `OpenNetworkBoot` to `https://` only if required) are covered below.